-Richie Davidson, is one of the leading researchers in the field of mindfulness and the brain.
+Richie Davidson is a leading expert in mindfulness meditation and the brain.
 His studies have revolutionised the way we understand the power of mindfulness to reshape the brain for the better.
 In my interview with Richie, he shared some of the compelling findings of his latest research.

 “Some of the most striking outcomes that we’ve discovered in our research are several, one is simply the fact that mental training practices, such as Mindfulness, can actually change our brains both functionally and structurally.
 So, this in and of itself is something important and something that we should step back and reflect on.
 Through the use of our own minds we can actually transform our brains in really beneficial ways.
 The changes can be beneficial in cultivating resilience in developing improved capacities for regulating emotions and also in developing refined skills of regulating our attention.
 Those are all systems that have been found to be changed by different kinds of meditation practices.
 In some very, very recent work which just appeared, we have recorded for the very first time ever, that a day of intensive mindfulness meditation practice can actually change genetic expression.
 It can actually influence the expression of a set of genes that are implicated in inflammation and other systemic health issues and provide the beginning of an understanding of the mechanisms through which meditation can actually improve not just our wellbeing, but also have an impact on our physical health.”

-Sara Lazar, a world leading neuroscientist in the field of Mindfulness and the brain shared her results of a study with me in which she looked at brain changes that occur for people who were new to mindfulness and participated in an 8 week mindfulness course.
+Sara Lazar, a world-leading neuroscientist and expert in mindfulness meditation and the brain shared her results of a study with me in which she looked at brain changes that occur for people who were new to mindfulness and participated in an 8-week mindfulness course.
 She explained the impact of mindfulness meditation on changing structures of the brain.

 “The first region that we found to change over the course of eight weeks is a region called the posterior cingulate(PCC).
 The posterior cingulate is important for the sense of self and mind wandering.
 When you’re on a task and then your mind starts to wander, it’s because of the PCC.
 The other region we find changes in is a region in the brain called the hippocampus.
 The hippocampus is very important for learning and memory.
 We found that that got bigger and that suggests that this is helping improve memory and learning.
 Another region we found is called the Amygdala, which is the main stress and fight/flight part of the brain, and it got smaller.
 The change in the Amygdala correlated with the stress.
 So, the more stress reduction there was the smaller the Amygdala got.”

-Sharon Salzberg, one of the first meditation teachers to bring the teachings from the East to the West, described how meditation supports real happiness and emphasised the importance of regular practice.
+Sharon Salzberg, one of the first experts in mindfulness meditation to bring the teachings from the East to the West, described how meditation supports real happiness and emphasised the importance of regular practice.

 “I’m a giant advocate of daily practice, even if it’s just a few minutes a day, I think there’s something about interrupting the momentum of our lives and just sitting down.
 A lot of times people say, ‘I can’t do that, or I’m so busy or selfish’ but really, it’s so helpful.
 We usually talk about say, twenty minutes a day and it’s quite genuinely hard for a lot of people to sit or do mindful walking, whatever it might be for twenty minutes.
 And, so, whatever helps you do it, whether it’s finding a group that you could sit with at least now and then, or ritualising it, like ‘When I wake up in the morning then I’m gonna practice; and then I’m gonna go to my computer’.
 Finding a way that will help you make it real, because that’s the hardest thing and that’s the most important thing.
 Meditation has been the very foundation of my experience of happiness, because it’s been the means by which I’ve learnt to not be so distracted, to be able to experience joy and pleasure without that extra thing we sometimes do, trying to grab on, and keep everything from changing and being so afraid it’s gonna change only to find that it does.
 And, of course, it’s been a means of sort of waking up to all those ordinary undistinguished times that make up a lot of our day and therefore of our lives, so meditation is completely, for me, directed to supporting this idea of real happiness.”

-Rick Hanson, world renowned psychologist and meditation teacher, shares how meditation can change the brain through the process of neuro-plasticity.
+Rick Hanson, a world-renowned psychologist and expert mindfulness meditation teacher, shares how meditation can change the brain through the process of neuroplasticity.

 “Our thoughts and our feelings, what’s streaming through our consciousness moment to moment, are continuously sculpting our brain – that’s what scientists mean by experience-dependent neuroplasticity and the take away for me is that a little bit of understanding about how the brain works gives you the power to start using your mind to change your brain to stimulate and therefore strengthen the the neurocircuits of happiness, love and wisdom.
 We know that if you stimulate them, you strengthen them because of this famous saying, “Neurons that fire together are wired together”.

-For more perspectives on Mindfulness Meditation listen to this interview on Australia’s ABC national radio where Sara Lazar, Van Riper (Google), Willem Kuyken (director of Oxford Mindfulness Centre) and I, talk further about the benefits and practice of Mindfulness.
+For more perspectives on mindfulness Mmeditation listen to this interview on Australia’s ABC national radio where Sara Lazar, Van Riper (Google), Willem Kuyken (director of Oxford Mindfulness Centre), and I talk further about the benefits and practice of mindfulness.